 Group applicants will have their points totaled, averaged, and rounded down to the whole number.
 A group application will be evaluated as a single application in the drawing.
 It is imperative that you take notice of the number of tags available for maximum point holders before applying.
 If there are only one or two tags available, do not apply with three or four individuals as there is no way to draw.

 Twenty percent of Utah's general season buck deer permits are allocated to youth in the drawing.
 Youth who obtain a general season any legal weapon deer permit may also hunt during the archery and muzzleloader hunts.
-For youth hunters who are unsuccessful in the drawings, additional over-the-counter youth archery permits will be available at 8:oo a.m. on July 15th at www.wildlife.utah.gov and from license agents and Division offices.
+For youth hunters who are unsuccessful in the drawings, additional over-the-counter youth archery permits will be available in July 2024 at www.wildlife.utah.gov and from license agents and Division offices.

 Utah has a mentor program for youth ages 12-17 which allows a qualifying adult to mentor a resident youth during a hunt by sharing a big game permit.
 The mentor can be a non-resident, but they must accompany the minor.
 Both may carry weapons into the field, but only one animal may be harvested.
 For more information regarding the mentor program for youth, go to www.wildlife.utah.gov/mentoring.

-Utah will allow any power scope to be used on a muzzleloader.
+Utah will no longer allow a magnified scope on muzzleloader hunts (general or limited-entry).
+1x scopes, red dots, open or peep sights are allowed.
 Muzzleloaders may be used during any big game hunt, except during archery season.
 In-line muzzleloaders are legal as well as the use of sabots.
 Nothing less than 40 caliber muzzleloaders may be used for big game animals.
 Check the regulations for other restrictions, such as bullet weights.

-HAMS stands for Handgun, Archery, Muzzleloader, and Shotgun hunts.
+HAMSS stands for Handgun, Archery, Muzzleloader, Shotgun, Straight-Walled Rifle hunts.
 Handguns must not have a barrel over 15” in length, be under 24” in overall length, and may not have any fixed, detachable, or collapsible buttstock.
 Muzzleloaders can use centerfire primers and loose or pelletized black powder or black powder substitute.
 None of this equipment can be equipped with a scope of any kind.

 Utah has an extensive conservation permit program.
 Last year, over 300 conservation permits for a variety of species and hunts were auctioned off to the highest bidder by various conservation organizations.
 They also have a Statewide Conservation Permit, aka "Governor's tag," for each of Utah's game species.
 Conservation permits are available to residents and non-residents.
 It's anticipated that a similar amount will be available this year.
 For details on which organizations will have what permits and where they will be auctioned, visit our website at www.huntinfool.com/resources/statewide-permits.

 Any remaining limited-entry permits will go on sale online or at any Division office at 8:oo a.m.
-MDT on July 12'", and all remaining general season buck deer and youth archery deer permits will go on sale on July 19th If you purchase any general season buck deer permit, you will lose all accrued preference points for general season buck deer.
+MDT on a date set for July 2024 and all remaining general season buck deer and youth archery deer permits will go on sale on one week later.
+If you purchase any general season buck deer permit, you will lose all accrued preference points for general season buck deer.

 If you turn in a poacher and the case goes to trial and/or leads to a conviction, you may receive a tag on that unit for that species the next year, depending on the case.